Sorry, you need to be logged in to view this page.

 Browns Quarry was one of the most challenging construction tasks undertaken at Corsham as the operations room called for two chambers, fifty feet square and forty-five feet high both with two mezzanine observation floors.

 The walls of the operations room were finished in a special paint scheme consisting of greens and yellow, designed not to distract the operator.
-The control room centered around a plotting table, the controllers could monitor the progress of the enemy towards Britain from the two wooden mezzanine floors above.
+The control room centred around a plotting table, the controllers could monitor the progress of the enemy towards Britain from the two wooden mezzanine floors above.

 The control room was responsible for nine fighter air fields in the West of England and Wales which were home to 19 squadrons using 113 aircraft.
 The group commander who sat in the gallery would scramble appropriate squadrons to intercept the enemy based on information given to him from fighter command headquarters at Bentley Priory in Stanmore, Middlesex.